mingkaid/rl-prompt/examples/text-style-transfer/README.md

 pip install -r requirements.txt
 ```

-## Download Pretrained Style Classifiers
+## Training Prompts for Style Transfer

-You can download the style classifiers for training by running the script below
+You can download the pretrained style classifiers for training by running the script below
 ```
 python download_tst_classifiers.py \
     --model_name [yelp-train,